mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-transfer.md

 ### <a id='thirdpartyTransactionRequest'></a>3.2.1 Thirdparty Transaction Request

-Upon confirming the details of the Payee with their user, the PISP asks the user to enter the `amount` of funds they wish to send to the Payee, and whether or not they wish the Payee to _recieve_ that amount, or they wish to _send_ that amount (`amountType` field).
+Upon confirming the details of the Payee with their user, the PISP asks the user to enter the `amount` of funds they wish to send to the Payee, and whether or not they wish the Payee to _receive_ that amount, or they wish to _send_ that amount (`amountType` field).

 If the User has linked more than 1 account with the PISP application, the PISP application can ask the user to choose an account they wish to send funds from.
 Upon confirming the _source of funds_ account, the PISP can determine:
 1. the `FSPIOP-Destination` as the DFSP who the User's account is linked with